Research Assistant, Regulatory Affairs

 Required Skill/Ability 1:

 Ability to work in a clinical or research environment.
-Demonstrated ability to understand medical terminology.
+Working knowledge of medical terminology.

 Required Skill/Ability 2: